The GROWTH function in Excel is one of the most powerful and is very underused!

 GROWTH Function Use Cases

 The GROWTH function is the go-to tool for many people from different professions – be it accountants, auditors, stockbrokers, actuaries, or businessmen.
-A few practical use cases of this function are listed below.

 - Businesses tend to issue prospectuses to raise finances for new projects.
 A prospectus consists of projected cashflows that a potential project is likely to generate.
 Using the Excel GROWTH function, future cash flows can be predicted with sheer ease and precision.